-Soon enough conversations were conveniently forgotten, items that were supposed to be included with the sale price of the home grew price tags out of nowhere, we had caught and confronted her in numerous lies about this.
+Soon enough conversations were conveniently forgotten.
+Items that were supposed to be included with the sale price of the home grew price tags out of nowhere.
+We had caught and confronted her in numerous lies about this.
 When approached, she never seemed concerned on our behalf.
 She had no clue as to whether or not inspections and appraisals had been completed in the timely manner they were supposed to be.
-Keep in mind she was signed as OUR representative during this time and that is an agents job (to make sure everything in done in a timely manner and to the satisfaction of the client).
+Keep in mind she was signed as OUR representative during this time and that is an agent's job (to make sure everything is done in a timely manner and to the satisfaction of the client).

 They miraculously already had the contract to rent this property for (2 months) drawn up before our arrival, so you know they had been hard at work and already informed of the mortgage companies decision.
 They refused to show any of the water and septic inspection paperwork for the property, telling us, "well your not buying it yet" only to later say they showed us.
 BY LAW in the state of Virginia, water and sewer/septic testing MUST be done, so even though the purchase had fallen through that morning, the proof of testing should have been there.
 If it had been done, what was the problem with showing us?
 We were going to be living in the home, shouldn't we know if the water was safe for drinking?
 Or more importantly, were they expecting the mortgage to fall through because they knew more about how the market in this area worked?

-**NOTE - when buying or selling a home, you sign or initial EVERY page pertaining to inspections, for the seller, buyer and companies protection.
-ETHICALLY Realtors are required to provide you with copies of EVERYTHING signed/initialed ON THE DAY YOU SIGN IT!!!** IF we had signed or been shown those inspections (which we were not) we would have copies of them, we have copies of EVERYTHING else!
+**NOTE - when buying or selling a home, you sign your initial EVERY page pertaining to inspections, for the seller, buyer and company's protection.
+ETHICALLY Realtors are required to provide you with copies of EVERYTHING signed/initialed ON THE DAY YOU SIGN IT!!!** IF we had signed or been shown those inspections (which we were not) we would have copies of them.
+We have copies of EVERYTHING else!

 We waited on pins and needles to hear if our proposal was accepted.
 The DAY BEFORE our original contract ran out we were told that we were going to be asked to leave.
 Beside ourselves and with no plan B we started talking with the lawyer again, but this time to see if they could negotiate a few more months for us so we could pack our newly unpacked belongings and find a new home.